The COVID-19 vaccine's next-generation RNA platforms and mRNA

 - Innovations in Vaccine Cold Chain and Storage - Vaccines R&D 2026 (France)

-- Nanotechnology in Vaccine Delivery - VACCINE CONGRESS 2025 (Japan)
+- Nanotechnology in Vaccine Delivery - Vaccine Immunology 2026 (France)

 - Regulatory Approaches in Vaccine Development - Vaccines R&D 2026 (France)